Cycling in Canberra: Venues

+Stromlo Forest Park

-The Stromlo Forest Park is a major mountain biking venue located just outside of Canberra.
+Stromlo Forest Park is a major mountain biking venue located just outside of Canberra.
 It was the venue for the 2008 UCI Mountain Bike World Cup (Round 6) and hosted the 2009 UCI Mountain Bike & Trials World Championships, as well as national competitions including Round 2 of the Fox Superflow enduro series in 2019.

 The park has 50 km of maintained trails, built to International Mountain Bicycling Association difficulty rating criteria and ranging from easy to extremely difficult.
 There is a training area consisting of a 4 km course with progressive increases in difficulty and alternative paths around obstacles along its length.
 A shuttle bus also operates on weekends to carry riders from the car park to the trailheads for the downhill and jumps courses.
 At the base of the mountain, there is a pump track and BMX jumps.
 Other facilities at Stromlo include four-cross and trials courses, as well as guest amenities including a cafe and bike shop.